benmiller314/cdm2022spring/plans/lesson-05 .md

 <details><summary>Do we have to obtain a CC license? <!--Amanda--></summary>

 <p>Not necessarily!
-You have to decide whether you want others to be able to reuse and remix your work without asking you, or if you'd rather they got in touch so you could decide to offer or withhold permission.
+You get to decide, based on whether you want others to be able to reuse and remix your work without asking you, or if you'd rather they got in touch so you could decide to offer or withhold permission.
 Remember that if you do nothing, your work is automatically under your own copyright!</p>

 <p>And even if you do want to be permissive by default, you'd usually still have the freedom to decide what level of permission to give: e.g. whether it could be used for commercial purposes or not, if your work had to be left intact to be used or if it could be modified, etc. There's a free tool at <a href="https://creativecommons.org/choose/">creativecommons.org/choose/</a> to help you weigh those licenses... and there are other open licenses, besides CC.</p>